 |California waterscapes are exposed to a wide range of weather conditions.
-A Waterscape in California can experience grueling 128 degree temperatures in the summers months throughout the regions of California’s Coachella Valley (Indio, Palm Desert, Palm Springs), while our local mountains, (Big Bear, Lake Arrowhead, Forest Falls) you can expect night time lows well below freezing, in the winter months.
+A water escape in California can experience grueling 128 degree temperatures in the summer months throughout the Coachella Valley, while our local mountains can expect night time lows well below freezing in the winter.

 Water Treatments for California Waterscapes